playcanvas/developer.playcanvas.com/content/en/user-manual/user-interface/image-elements.md

 ## Tinting

 Each image Element has a color property.
 If no texture is applied, the image element will simply be a colored rectangle.
 If a texture is applied, this color will be used to tint the texture.
-This let's you create color variations using only a single greyscale texture.
+This let's you create color variations using only a single grayscale texture.

 ![Tinting][1]